Qualifying Employment & Work-based Learning

 - Completed the academic stage of training.

-- Been in qualifying employment for at least 3 years, of which at least one must be in the Graduate membership grade of CILEX.
+- Been in qualifying employment for at least 3 years, of which at least one must be in the Advanced Paralegal membership grade of CILEX.

 - Met the work-based learning outcomes.

 To satisfy the academic stage of training you are required to complete and pass the 10 units of the CILEX Level 3 Professional Diploma in Law and Practice and 6 units of the CILEX Level 6 Diploma in Law and Practice.
 Timescales are flexible according to your personal and professional needs and the choice of full, part-time or distance learning can enable you to fit study around your personal and work life.
 On average, both parts of your academic qualification can be achieved within four years of part-time study.

 Remember, you are likely to be working and studying at the same time, which means that you are earning a valuable salary income from the outset, thereby avoiding the hefty future debts incurred by full-time university law students.

 If you have already studied the LLB/GDL and the LPC/BPTC you are exempt from all academic study and can become an Advanced Paralegal member of CILEX on payment of the relevant fees.

 To become a Chartered Legal Executive Lawyer you must also satisfy requirements for Qualifying Employment and fulfill the Work Based Learning Portfolio.